woohoolabs/yang/README.md

 $dog = $hydrator->hydrate($response->document());
 ```

-That's all you need to create the same `$dog` object as above!
+That's all you need to do in order to create the same `$dog` object as in the first example!
 Now, you can display its properties:

 ```php
 echo "Dog:\n";